karthikindia/shoutcast-javascript-player/README.md

 ### Support
-For any support pls send email to me@karthik.sg
+For any support pls send email to :mailbox: me@karthik.sg